 Traditional sides include rice and peas, roasted yams, plantains, and festivals (faintly sweet bread fritters, a Jamaican specialty).
 Chased with an icy Red Stripe, or a Ting soda for the kids, this is heaven in a foil packet.

 Our Family Vacation Consultants would be happy to work with you!
 We provide expert advice on the best accommodations and activities for your family.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Rocklands Bird Sanctuary, Dolphin Cove and Swamp Safari Village provided complimentary activities for our review.
 As always, our opinions are our own.